 Besides giving me eggs (almost every other week — which I throw out the window because I am a firm believer in population control), they have given me some magical access back to my writing.
 And so, new poems, essays, and translations are now in the edit line.

 2016 has been a great year to grow as a translator.
-I’ve translated poetry from 1920s Turkestani (Kyrgyz, Turkmen and Uzbek).
-Thanks to Madhu Kaza, I spoke about the translations and the poets’ connections with a certain famous Harlem resident at the Asian American Writers Workshop, as part of the The Bridge Series: Diaspora, Migration and Translation.
+I’ve translated poetry from 1920s Turkestani (Kyrgyz, Turkmen, and Uzbek).
+Thanks to Madhu Kaza, I spoke about the translations and the poets’ connections with a certain famous Harlem resident at the Asian American Writers Workshop, as part of The Bridge Series: Diaspora, Migration, and Translation.

 I wrote and performed (as part of Hyphen and PEN’s Lit Crawl) my first epic poem, based on an Afghan girl who defeated a despot king in the 7th century.
 Thanks to the effervescent Eugenia Leigh, Poetry Editor at Hyphen Magazine, (and if you check out her site, that poem video is the Goth version of Conference of the Birds) for curating that event.

 And due to the current atmosphere, I have returned to memoir writing to answer all of the “Who are you?
-Why are you here?” questions that have come for people of color, for Muslim Americans.
+Why are you here?”
+These are loaded questions for people of color, for Muslim Americans.
 As Judith Butler says, I’ve been Giving an Account of Myself.
 More on that to come…

 For now, I offer a humble thanks for the attention and care my poetry manuscript received this year.
 The Secret Lives of Misspelled Cities, a collection of poems about mythic cities and folkloric figures and also my own mythic family stories, became a finalist in several poetry contests: